 Definition of Accountability

-If we reference Webster’s Dictionary, “accountable” is defined as being “responsible, liable, explainable, legally bound, subject to.”
+Webster’s Dictionary defines ” accountable ” as “responsible, liable, explainable, legally bound, subject to.”
 Employees must comply with policies, rules, and standards in the workplace.
-Accountability implies that our performance is measured and that it will result in consequences that depend on our failure or success to meet the expected standards for which we are responsible.
+Accountability implies that our performance is measured and will result in consequences that depend on our failure or success to meet the expected standards for which we are responsible.
 Accountability is a term used to describe an individual’s responsibility for completing a task or assignment.
 It is also used in reference to a person’s ability to be held responsible for his or her actions.

 Many accountability synonyms can be used in different contexts.
 For example, “accountability” can be replaced with “responsibility,” “liability,” or “answerability.” accountability is often used in a legal or ethical context, where individuals or organizations are held accountable for their actions.
 In business, accountability is often used to describe financial accountability or the accountability of managers and executives to shareholders.
-In government, accountability is often used to describe political accountability or the accountability of elected officials to the electorate.
-Whatever context you’re using it in, there are several different accountability synonyms that can be used.
+In government, accountability is often used to describe political or elected officials’ accountability to the electorate.
+Several accountability synonyms can be used in whatever context you’re using it in.

 A few accountability antonyms come to mind, including apathy and negligence.
 Apathy is a lack of interest or concern, while negligence is carelessness or indifference.
 Both of these can be detrimental to accountability.
 Other words that could be considered accountability antonyms are recklessness and irresponsibility.
 Recklessness is acting without regard for the consequences, while irresponsibility is failing to meet one’s obligations.
-Again, both of these would have a negative impact on accountability.
+Again, both of these would hurt accountability.

 Accountability & Antonym: